Course Information & Policies

 Students who fail to meet incomplete contract deadlines as determined by instructor and student will receive a grade of F or N (depending on grade option).
 For more information and to initiate an incomplete contract, students should go to SPHGrades.

-All course-related materials are on our Moodle course site.
+Course-related materials are on your course site, which is either in Moodle or Canvas during Spring and Summer 2019, with all courses moving to Canvas as of Fall 2019.
 You are expected to access the course site at least once per week; be sure to check the announcements and discussion forums often for the most up-to-date course information.

 Log into Moodle using your UMN Internet ID and password

-Scroll down the Moodle homepage to the link for this course; click it to access the course site.
+Scroll down the Moodle homepage to the link for your course; click it to access the course site.

-If it has been more than 24 hours since you have registered and you have problems accessing the Moodle course site, email Moodle Support at firstname.lastname@example.org for help.
+If it has been more than 24 hours since you have registered and the semester has started and you have problems accessing Moodle or Canvas course sites, email UMN technology help at firstname.lastname@example.org.

 Computer and Internet Expectations and Access